writemethod to write to that file

 debugging compared to inserting

 Our workflow is to use Thonny to step through our program one line a time while investigating the current value of any variables.
 We “Step over” lines to get to the area of the program we suspect has a problem and then “Step into” to investigate further.
-If we want to run until a specific spot in the program we can use “Run -> Run to cursor”.
+If we want to run until a specific spot in the program we can use “Run -> Run to cursor” or set a breakpoint by clicking on the line number.
 We will try it out on the following example.

 Let’s investigate a simple function with bug: debug_example.py